EHRI/ehri-frontend/docs/scala.md

  - The `RequestHeader` class is extended with a `preferences` method that extracts a preferences object of type `T` from the current session.
 The extension method is defined in `SessionPreferences.scala` and will be added to `RequestHeader` in any class that extends the `SessionPreferences` trait with preferences type `T`.

- - The `SimpleResult` class is extended with a `withPreferences(prefs: T)` method that allows serializing a preferences object of type `T` to the current session.
-The extension method is defined in `SessionPreferences.scala` and will be added to `SimpleResult` in any class that extends the `SessionPreferences` trait with preferences type `T`.
+ - The `Result` class is extended with a `withPreferences(prefs: T)` method that allows serializing a preferences object of type `T` to the current session.
+The extension method is defined in `SessionPreferences.scala` and will be added to `Result` in any class that extends the `SessionPreferences` trait with preferences type `T`.

 An example of this mechanism is available in the `SessionPreferencesSpec.scala` test class.